ocean-sampling-day/OSD2018/ReceivedInputs/FromHCMR_manualQC/Readme.md

-This directory is to hold the manually edited CSV files from HCMR.
-Quality of the inputs was poor, much content was missing
+This directory is to hold theSV files from HCMR which, due to missing, corrupted, or incorrect data, were manually quality controlled by VLIZ (Katrina Exter and Laurian Van Maldeghem)